 - From Aosta Valley (Italy) Follow the E25 Motorway towards Courmayeur, then enter the Mont Blanc Tunnel to Chamonix

 - From Martigny (Switzerland) Follow the road getting the Switzerland – France border, then to the village of Argentière and Chamonix

 - From Geneve (Switzerland) Follow the E25 Motorway to St. Gervais les Bains, then the RN 205 to Chamonix

-Rebuffat route report - UIAA SCALE
+Rebuffat route report - French Scale

 Superb quality rock, very varied line on slabs, cracks and overhangs, all styles of granite climbing are present, plus magnificent views over the Mont Blanc group.
 A route not to be missed!
 A bit intricate to find in the upper sections.

 Descent: Either rappel back down (plenty of anchors to pick from) or climb around the top of the pillar to the sightseeing platform behind it.
 When rappeling, keep in mind that the route ascents the wall slightly diagonally to the left, so try to move slightly to the right to get back to the base of the route.
-Otherwise you may end up climbing snow in rock climbing shoes right next to large crevasse.
+Otherwise, you may end up climbing snow in rock climbing shoes right next to a large crevasse.